-This lecture was delivered at ISUOG's 26th World Congress in Rome, in 2016.
+This lecture was delivered at ISUOG's World Congress in Montreal, in 2015.

 Last weekend, over 500 delegates from 70 countries took part in our educational activities at our 14th International Symposium in Athens, either onsite or via live stream.
 We would like to thank all participants, faculty, our live streaming satellites and the Hellenic Society of Obstetric and Gynecologic Emergency for contributing to this event!